PriyanshuDangi/base-template-mini-app/README.md

      - Get your API Key from [Neynar Developer Portal](https://dev.neynar.com/app)
      - Used for fetching Farcaster data
      - Can be used for notifications if you don't want to use Redis

+   - **Token Minting** (Pre-configured for game rewards):
+     - Minter wallet: `0x117A3E11a93B2C88713bd35bE47FaFb81E4461C5`
+     - Ensure minter has MINTER_ROLE on the token contract
+     - Ensure minter has ETH for gas on Base Sepolia
+     - See [MINTING_SETUP.md](./MINTING_SETUP.md) for detailed setup instructions

 4. Install dependencies: